oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/table-ai-assist/table-ai-assist.md

 * Create an AI profile.
 * Create tables and load data from public object storage buckets using Data Tools built-in to Oracle Autonomous AI Database.
 * Analyze data using the Analysis tool.
-* Install and use the Oracle Autonomous AI Database for Excel Add-In.
+* Install and use the Oracle Autonomous Database for Excel Add-In.

 ### Prerequisites